 Take toilet paper for instance, they rank based on the following good criteria:

-- Is it made from alternative fibres?
+- Made from alternative fibres?

 And the bad criteria:

-- Is it made from virgin wood pulp?
+- Made from virgin wood pulp?

-- Is it made using bleach?
+- Made using bleach?

-- Is it wrapped in plastic?
+- Wrapped in plastic?

 What about Who Gives a Crap?